lesaint/lesaint.github.io/_drafts/understanding_the_processor_interface.md

 ##### best strategy when targeting ```Javac```

-As we discussed above, specifying a recent version may limit the use of your Annotation Processor and specifying a older version is practically useless.
+As we discussed above, specifying a recent version may limit the use of your Annotation Processor and specifying an older version is practically useless.

 So, if your Annotation Processor does not have any java-version-specific code, the best strategy in my opinion is to implement ```getSupportedSourceVersion``` and return [SourceVersion.latestSupported()](http://docs.oracle.com/javase/7/docs/api/javax/lang/model/SourceVersion.html#latestSupported()) as it guarantess compatibility with any version of Java.